Resonite-Community-Projects/community_events.resonite/docs/docs/AdministratorGuide/administration-guide.md

 ---
 title: Administration Guide
-next: AdministratorGuide/deployment/deployment.md
+next: AdministratorGuide/deployment/requirements.md
 ---

 !!! danger

     This project is not intended for self-hosting.
 At present, only the Resonite team is hosting their own instance.

-    If want to contribute to the project please see [Developer Guide](../DeveloperGuide/development-guide.md).
+    If you want to contribute to the project please see [Developer Guide](../DeveloperGuide/development-guide.md).

     If you were looking to host your own independent instance, that is not currently supported.
 The documentation here is used mainly for the Resonite team to host their own instance.